willemneal/docs/details/runtime.md

 # Runtime

-AssemblyScript's runtime takes care of all the ins and outs of memory management and garbage collection, yet the compiler lets a developer chose the ideal runtime variant for their use case.
+AssemblyScript's runtime takes care of all the ins and outs of memory management and garbage collection, yet the compiler lets a developer choose the ideal runtime variant for their use case.

 ## Runtime variants